HMRC Tax Investigations

 These will depend upon the particular matter HMRC are investigating.
 Penalties are published by HMRC and also take into consideration the tax payers behaviour.

-The penalty will be significantly higher if the failure to disclose is considered deliberate, and if HMRC consider there was an attempt to conceal the lack of disclosure, they will increase further.
+The penalty will be significantly higher if the failure to disclose is considered deliberate.
+Also, if HMRC consider there was an attempt to conceal the lack of disclosure, they will increase further.
 An inadvertent mistake or voluntarily reported omission is likely to receive a lower penalty.

 The above does not deal with HMRC’s criminal powers.
 Information on these can be found Here.